futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • monthly_plan – array of 12 objects where each object has
    { month (1-12),
      focus (primary skill/theme),
-     goal (SMART result for that month),
+     goal (description of the specific course final project or assignment, personalized to the student's genre preferences and goals - should be 2-3 sentences explaining what they'll actually create/complete in the course, customized to their musical style), explanation (2-3 sentences explaining why this month's work matters and how it supports the northstar) course_rec {title, url, benefit} }
-     explanation (2-3 sentences explaining why this month’s work matters and how it supports the northstar) course_rec {title, url, benefit} }
+   - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals, what skills they'll gain, and how it fits into their overall learning journey toward their northstar.
+Don't just list features - explain the personal value and progression.
 • quarterly_summary – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.
 • kpi – 3-4 measurable indicators of progress (tracks finished, followers gained, etc.).
 • support_channels – array of strings (e.g., "Discord", "mentor sessions", "online feedback hours").